THE BEST CHILI RECIPE

 GAME DAY CHILI

-It just so happens that I’m writing this post pretttttty dang close to the Super Bowl.
-And while I’m not exactly a Football fan, I’ve worked in bars all my life where Super Bowl was one of the biggest days of the year.
-From the game, to the half time show, to the fans, to the FOOD (okay, I’m really just talking about the food).
-Whether you watch Football or not, you just know that the food at a Super Bowl Party is almost as important as the game itself.
-Heck, for some people (ME) it is as (more) important than the game itself.
-And Chili might just be the most important thing on any Super Bowl Party menu.
-Amirite?
+It just so happens that I’m writing this post pretttttty dang close to the super bowl.
+And while I’m not exactly a football fan, I’ve worked in bars all my life where super bowl was one of the biggest days of the year.
+From the game, to the halftime show, to the fans, to the FOOD (okay, I’m really just talking about the food).

 big bowl of chili topped sour cream, shredded white and oranges cheeses and sliced jalapeno and green onions, garlic bread in the background, jalapeno and lime on the outer edge of the photo